Prethermal gauge structure and surface growth in $\mathbb{Z}_2$ lattice gauge theories

 For this, we consider the Family-Vicsek scaling relation $\delta h \sim L^{\alpha} f(t/L^z)$, where $\alpha$ is the roughening exponent and $z=\alpha/\beta$ is the dynamic exponent~\cite{Family1985}.
 The dynamical scaling captures the spreading of spatial correlations, which saturate after a time $t \sim L^z$.
 In Fig.~\ref{figure-3}(c) top, we show the width~$\delta h$ for increasing system sizes~$L=40,80,160,320$.
 By rescaling with the Family-Vicsek relation, we obtain a collapse of the data using the exponents~$\alpha=1/2$ and~$\beta=1/3$ of the $(1+1)$D KPZ universality class~\cite{Kardar1986,Corwin2016}, see Fig.~\ref{figure-3}(c) bottom.

 We note that a complete characterization of the universality class governing the surface growth necessitates to evaluate higher-order cumulants~\cite{Ljubotina2019,Wei2022,Rosenberg2024}, and that in our simulations the skewness and kurtosis of the height field are not converged.
 Despite these challenges, that future studies should address considering larger systems, our findings strongly suggest KPZ universality of the spreading of Gauss' law defects.
+While spatio-temporal correlations remain hidden in multi-point correlation functions, they are naturally revealed within our gauge-theoretical interpretation of the transverse- and longitudinal-field Ising model on the honeycomb lattice.

 An alternative interpretation to the proliferation of Gauss' law defects is provided by introducing a generalized Gauss' law~$\hat{\tilde{G}}_j$ under which all terms in the Hamiltonian become gauge invariant, i.e., $[\hat{H}, \hat{\tilde{G}}_j]=0$ and the term~$\hat{H}_\Omega$ corresponds to pair creation processes mediated by single-body operators.
 In this way, our results can be directly connected to false-vacuum decay~\cite{Zhu2024} and the thermalization dynamics of LGTs with dynamical matter~\cite{Zhou2022,Mueller2025}.